 Enforcement of the requirement that all specimen trees be preserved, along with an appropriate percentage of their critical root zone, would deprive the applicant of rights commonly enjoyed by others in similar areas with comparable zoning.
-The applicant is seeking to develop the property, in accordance with an allowable use, as prescribed in the Zoning Ordinance.
-Development of property, in accordance with the Zoning Ordinance, is a right commonly enjoyed by others in similar areas.
+All variance applications for the removal of specimen trees are evaluated in accordance with the requirements of Subtitle 25 and the ETM for site-specific conditions.
+Specimen trees grow to such a large size because they are left undisturbed on a site for sufficient time to grow; however, the species, size, construction tolerance, and location on a site are all somewhat unique for each site.

 Based on the location and species of the specimen trees proposed for removal, retaining the trees and avoiding disturbance to the critical root zone of Specimen Trees ST-1 through ST-5, ST-11 through ST-13, ST-17 through ST-19, ST-21, ST-27 through ST-32, ST-43 through ST-68, and ST-70, would have a considerable impact on the development potential of the property.
-As a result, enforcement of these rules would deprive the applicant of a right commonly enjoyed by others.
+When similar trees were encountered on other sites for comparable developments, they have been evaluated under the same criteria.